xqtc161/meowlog/README.md

 ### ⚠️ IMPORTANT

 The client's core functionality (managing substances and ingestions) works.
-The codebase is a mess and will be heavily refactired so use at your own risk.
+The codebase is a mess and will be heavily refactored so use at your own risk.
 There will be no backwards compatibility until the first stable release.

 Planned features:

 - [x] Managing ingestions and substances
-- [ ] Having a sensible set of default substances (taken from tripsit or psychonautwiki idk yet)
+- [ ] Having a sensible set of default substances (taken from TripSit or PsychonautWiki idk yet)
 - [ ] Circular Concurrency Checking for binary files
-- [ ] Server with syncing capabilities and maybe also a frontend with a similar featureset like the Psychonaut Wiki Journal app
+- [ ] Server with syncing capabilities and maybe also a frontend with a similar feature set like the Psychonaut Wiki Journal app
 - [ ] Referring to harm reduction resources in the CLI